 MIRACL: Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad

-MIRACL is a collaborative multi-year distributed wind research effort to accelerate distributed wind technology development into the expanded distributed energy future.
+The Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) is a collaborative, multiyear distributed wind research effort to accelerate distributed wind technology development into the expanded distributed energy future.

 Distributed wind experiences many of the same deployment and operational challenges as wind deployed at the bulk-transmission scale.
-Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources (DERs) are not well developed or standardized.
+Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources are not well-developed or standardized.
 To address the concerns of the industry, and support development of useful case studies, the MIRACL effort aims to:

 - Improve and validate capabilities of wind technology, at all scales, to integrate